 {\bf CN variants}.
 CN can be in 1-instance or 2-instance mode with four cropping options.
 According to Table \ref{tb:exp-1ins-2ins}, the 2-instance mode constantly gets lower errors than the 1-instance.
 Furthermore, cropping can help decrease the error since it can encourage style augmentation diversity.
 Note that style cropping may not always be superior.
 We will give a more detailed study on cropping choices later.

-{\bf Blocks choices for SN and CN}.
-Given both SN and CN placed at the post-addition location of a residual cell in WideResNet-40-2, we study which blocks in a network should build on the modified cells.
-No residual cell is required if applying SN and CN to the image space.
+{\bf Blocks choices for CN and SN}.
+Given both CN and SN placed at the post-addition location of a residual cell in WideResNet-40-2, we study which blocks in a network should build on the modified cells.
+No residual cell is required if applying CN and SN to the image space.
 According to Table \ref{tb:ablation-stage}, They both perform the best on CIFAR-100-C when plugged into all blocks.

-{\bf Order of SN and CN}.
+{\bf Order of CN and SN}.
 In this experiment, we study two orders: SN$\rightarrow$CN and CN$\rightarrow$SN when plugging them into the post-addition place in all residual cells of WideResNet-40-2.
 Table \ref{tb:sncn-order} shows very close mCEs, indicating their order has little influence on the robustness performance.

 {\bf SN {\it v.s.} SE}.
 Although SN shares a similar attention mechanism with SE, SN obtains much lower corruption error than SE, according to Table \ref{tb:exp-sn-vs-se}.
-SN recalibrates the feature map statistics, suppressing unseen styles in the OOD data, whereas SE, modeling the interdependence between feature channels, may not help OOD robustness.
+SN recalibrates the feature map statistics, suppressing unseen styles in the test data with distribution shifts, whereas SE, modeling the interdependence between feature channels, may not help generalization robustness.

 {\bf Modular positions}.
-Here we investigate the positions of SN and CN inside network cells.
+Here we investigate the positions of CN and SN inside network cells.
 We give a comprehensive study on different cells and measure the performance on both CIFAR-10-C and CIFAR-100-C. Specifically, we conduct experiments using four backbones: AllConvNet, DenseNet, WIdeResNet and ResNeXt, consisting of three types of cells: naive convolutional cell, dense cell, and residual module, illustrated in Figures \ref{fig:sn_cn_position_allconv_dense} and \ref{fig:residual-positions}.
-According to Tables \ref{tb:sn-positions-cifar} and \ref{tb:cn-positions-cifar}, SN's optimal positions are different for CIFAR-10-C and CIFAR-100-C, while CN has stable best positions across the two datasets.
+According to Tables \ref{tb:sn-positions-cifar} and \ref{tb:cn-positions-cifar}, CN has stable best positions across the two datasets, while SN's optimal positions are different for CIFAR-10-C and CIFAR-100-C.

 {\bf Cropping Choices for CN}.
 Cropping enables diverse statistics transfer between feature maps.
 Here we study four cropping choices: neither (no cropping), style, content, and both.
 In Table \ref{tb:exp-cropping-sncn}, we can find the best cropping choice may change over backbones and datasets.